mboyea/nixos-config/README.md

 * [Impermanence] is used to wipe most of the filesystem on every boot, reverting non-declarative changes to the system.
 * A user-level [Nix Home Manager] installation enables users to install programs and modify user preferences without root-level permissions.

+The operating system is setup to be installed on a single storage device in a computer.
+This storage device is ideally a Solid State Drive (SSD) or a Hard Disk Drive (HDD), and will have a specific `<disk_name>`.

+Each computer that uses this is called a `host`.
+Every host should have a unique `<host_name>`.

+Each person that uses this is called a `user`.
+Every user should have a unique `user_name`.

 ### Fork Files

 * [Fork this repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository) so that you can keep a copy of your own files on GitHub.